samanqrfk/easydl/README.md

 - `retryBackoff` - Incremental back-off in ms for each failed retries.
 Defaults to `3000`.
 - `reportInterval` - Set how frequent `progress` event emitted by `EasyDL`.
 Defaults to `2500`.
 - `methodFallback` - use `GET` method instead of `HEAD` to calculate metadata.
 Useful for downloading S3 signed URLs.
+- `expectResumable` - Indicates if the download should be resumable and bypass the header `accept-ranges` check.

 ### Metadata